 Sue Gilmore MA, FCFBA

 Sue Gilmore is a Fellow of the Canine and Feline Behaviour Association.
 She works full time as a dog behaviour practitioner and trainer with clients in their own homes in East Anglia, London and the South East of England.
-Since 2008 Sue has owned and runs Essex Dog Academy offering group dog training classes.
+Since 2008 Sue has owned and runs Essex Dog Academy offering a limited number of group dog training classes.

 Sue holds a Post Graduate Masters Degree in Professional Practice (Canine Behaviour, Psychology and Training) and qualified with the Guild of Dog Trainers as a Master Trainer.
 She has trained and successfully competed with her German Shepherd dogs in obedience and agility, as well as training in Search and Rescue.